a-hamdi/GPU/README.md

 - Proper synchronization of threads within a block (using `__syncthreads()`) to ensure data consistency in shared memory.

 ---
+### File: `2d_convolution_with_tiling.cu`
+**Summary:**
+Implemented a 2D convolution algorithm with tiling optimization using CUDA.
+Divided the input matrix into tiles and leveraged shared memory to minimize global memory accesses, ensuring efficient computation of the convolution kernel across the matrix.
+Handled boundary conditions using halo cells to process edges and corners correctly.

+**Learned:**
+- Extended tiling techniques from 1D to 2D data structures for efficient parallel computation.
+- Optimized global memory access by using shared memory for each tile.
+- Synchronization of threads for consistent shared memory usage within a block (`__syncthreads()` for proper execution order).
+- Efficient handling of edge cases and boundary cells in 2D convolution.

+---

 ### Reading:
 - Read **Chapter 7** of the PMPP book.